AleksandrVSokolov/MDD_deep_learning/README.md

 # depression_ML_DL (MDD_deep_learning)
 This repository contains code for Decoding depression: a comprehensive multi-cohort exploration of blood DNA methylation using machine learning and deep learning approaches

-The current page is a backup for the main repository.
+The current page is a backup for the main repository that is located here: https://github.com/AleksandrVSokolov/depression_ML_DL

 ### Notes
  - This repository provides the source code for analyses but not the original data/analysis environments.